hotmeshio/pluck-typescript/README.md

 Pluck is a TypeScript library designed to simplify the invocation and management of distributed functions across your cloud infrastructure.
 By leveraging Redis for function governance, Pluck offers a robust solution for operationalizing critical business logic within a microservices architecture.
 Key features include:

-- `Redis-Backed Function Governance`: Functions are managed and governed by Redis, ensuring reliability and scalability.
 - `Easy Integration`: Seamlessly integrates into existing code bases, allowing for the refactoring of legacy systems without extensive overhaul.
 - `Ad Hoc Network Creation`: Facilitates the creation of an operational data layer by connecting functions into a single, manageable mesh.
 - `Durable Workflow Support`: Supports the transformation of functions into durable workflows with Redis-backed persistence.